msys2/setup-msys2/README.md

   <a title="Dependency Status" href="https://david-dm.org/eine/setup-msys2"><img src="https://img.shields.io/david/eine/setup-msys2.svg?longCache=true&style=flat-square&label=deps&logo=npm"></a>
 </p>

 [MSYS2](https://www.msys2.org/) is available by default in [windows-latest](https://github.com/actions/virtual-environments/blob/master/images/win/Windows2019-Readme.md#msys2) virtual environment for GitHub Actions.
-However, the default installation is updated and it includes some pre-installed packages.
-Moreover, it is neither added to the PATH nor available as a custom `shell` option.
+However, the default installation is updated every ~10 days, and it includes some pre-installed packages.
+As a result, startup time can be up to 10 min.
+Moreover, MSYS2/MINGW are neither added to the PATH nor available as a custom `shell` option.

-**setup-msys2** is a JavaScript GitHub Action (GHA) to optionally setup a stable [MSYS2](https://www.msys2.org/) environment in a temporal location, using the GHA [toolkit](https://github.com/actions/toolkit); and to provide two custom entrypoints.
+**setup-msys2** is a JavaScript GitHub Action (GHA) to optionally setup an up-to-date and stable [MSYS2](https://www.msys2.org/) environment in a temporal location, using the GHA [toolkit](https://github.com/actions/toolkit).
+Moreover, it provides a custom entrypoint.

-If option `update` is `true`, the default installation is used, in order to reduce startup latency.
-Otherwise, the latest tarball available at [repo.msys2.org/distrib/x86_64](http://repo.msys2.org/distrib/x86_64/) is downloaded and extracted.
+If option `release` is `false`, the default installation is used.
+Otherwise (by default), the latest tarball available at [repo.msys2.org/distrib/x86_64](http://repo.msys2.org/distrib/x86_64/) is downloaded and extracted.

 ## Usage